Tracy Chapman (album): Background

 In 1987, Chapman was discovered by fellow Tufts University student Brian Koppelman.
-In an interview he said "I was helping organize a boycott protest against apartheid at school, and [someone] told me there was this great protest singer I should get to play at the rally."
-He went to see Chapman perform at a coffeehouse called Cappuccino.
-He said "Tracy walked onstage, and it was like an epiphany.
+In an interview, Koppelman said, "I was helping organize a boycott protest against apartheid at school, and [someone] told me there was this great protest singer I should get to play at the rally."
+He went to see Chapman perform at a coffeehouse called Cappuccino, adding, "Tracy walked onstage, and it was like an epiphany.
 Her presence, her voice, her songs, her sincerity—it all came across."

-After this, Koppelman told her that his father was at the time a co-owner of SBK Publishing and could help her make a record.
+After this, Koppelman told Chapman that his father, Charles Koppelman, was at the time a co-owner of SBK Publishing and that he could help her make a record.
 She did not consider the offer seriously.

-Koppelman, however, was very interested in Chapman, so he attended most of her shows.
-She finally agreed to talk to him, but did not record any demos for him.
-He later discovered that she had recorded demos at the Tufts radio station WMFO for copyright purposes.
-Her demo of the song "Talkin' 'bout a Revolution" was taken to radio stations and, after the success, he copied it and took it to his father.
-According to the interview, "He immediately got the picture and flew up to see her."
-Her demo led her to a signing with Elektra Records.
-She said "I have to say that I never thought I would get a contract with a major record label [...]
+Koppelman was still very interested in Chapman, and he attended most of her shows.
+Chapman finally agreed to talk to him, but she did not record any demos for him.
+He later discovered that she had recorded demos at the Tufts' radio station WMFO for copyright purposes in exchange for the station's right to play her music.
+Koppelman smuggled a demo tape of her song "Talkin' 'bout a Revolution" from the station, which he showed to his father.

+According to the interview, "He immediately got the picture and flew up to see her".
+Her demo led to her signing a contract with Elektra Records.
+Chapman said, "I have to say that I never thought I would get a contract with a major record label [...]
 All the time since I was a kid listening to records and the radio, I didn't think there was any indication that record people would find the kind of music that I did marketable.
 Especially when I was singing songs like 'Talkin' 'bout a Revolution' during the Seventies [...]
 I didn't see a place for me there."

-David Kershenbaum said that the album was "made for the right reasons".
-"There was a set of ideas that we wanted to communicate, and we felt if we were truthful and loyal to those ideas, then people would pick up on the emotion and the lyrical content that was there."
+Producer David Kershenbaum said that the album was "made for the right reasons," adding, "There was a set of ideas that we wanted to communicate, and we felt if we were truthful and loyal to those ideas, then people would pick up on the emotion and the lyrical content that was there."